 What are emotions?

-In a technical way, emotions are psychophysiological reactions that we have to adapt to the environment we are in.
-In other words, our brain has the great capacity to modify our cognition to use behaviors that allow us to survive depending the situation.
+In a technical way, emotions are physiological reactions that we have to adapt to the environment we are in.
+In other words, our brain has the great capacity to modify our cognition to use behaviors that allow us to survive depending on the situation.
 Basically, emotions are adaptive functions.

 At the same time, this function has physiological components (an involuntary reaction, such as accelerated breathing), cognitive components (a subjective experience), and behavioral components (the change of behavior, such as movements or facial gestures).